Sookie couldn’t have been more right about how distracted Shawn had been.

 “As what happens?”

 “Prejudice.
 Like Gran isn’t prejudiced despite how she was raised.
 She chooses to ignore that she was raised to think of black people as second-class citizens, but her parents’ voices still play in her thoughts.
 But her friend, Mrs. Fortenberry, she thinks black people with opinions are uppity and someone needs to put them in their place… But Patty… Erik, we sugarcoated the hell out of Shawn being a Vampire.
 She got a prettier version of Vampirism than I did.
 Love ‘em or hate ‘em, Humans have always known about other races of people.
 However they feel about diversity is a mixed bag of what they were led to feel while they were being raised and personal experiences.
-She Why doesn’t she…”
+So Why doesn’t she…”

 She stopped herself with an annoyed sigh, so I pressed, “Why doesn’t she what?”